Money for services you can arrange yourself

-If you are concerned that someone is claiming money they shouldn't, please Report suspected fraud to us.
+If you are concerned that someone is claiming money they shouldn't, please Report suspected fraud online to us.

 If you already receive care and support services from us and have a social worker or care co-ordinator, speak to them about using Direct Payments for part or all of your support needs.
 If you don't have a social worker or care coordinator, please contact us to have an assessment to find out if you are eligible.
 This information can also be found in our Direct Payments leaflets: